Engineering

 OpenMemory MCP: The Privacy-First Branch

-What Production Memory Actually Requires: Lessons From 18 Months of Releases
+What Production Memory Actually Requires?

 Open Problems

-Against the progress, several problems remain genuinely unsolved or only partially addressed.
+Despite the progress, several problems remain genuinely unsolved or only partially addressed.

 Where Things Stand